archonsofficial/dev-arena_by_archons/README.md

 ## Contact us
-or any inquiries or support, please contact us at archonsofficial@gmail.com
+For any inquiries or support, please contact us at archonsofficial@gmail.com